© 2011 Australian Horse Training

 “A modern, common sense approach to traditional Australian methods based on a practical application of horse psychology that aims to create a balance for both horse and rider.”

 “Anyone who would like to implement the foundations of good horsemanship should learn from Australian Horsemanship” Tracey Lovett

-All of the training revolves around Jason’s MO:RE4 process:
+All of Jason’s training programs revolve around his MO:RE4 process:

 In practical terms, this process is closely related to the concept of ‘making the right thing easy and the wrong thing hard’ and ‘pressure – release’.
 However, by considering the definitions of these words; Pressure is ‘the exertion of force against a thing; influence or persuasion of an oppressive kind’ To Motivate is ‘to stimulate the interest of; to inspire’ (Oxford English Dictionary) … it follows that good teaching is not just about the lessons you give, but the positive and motivational mindset in which you deliver them!

-Jason has spent a lot of time building on his experiences and the knowledge of generations of horsemen in his own family and other exceptional horse trainers in Australia.
-All of his work with horses now tends to revolve around the aforementioned concepts and the following “10 Requirements”.
+Jason has spent a lot of time building on his experiences and the knowledge of generations of horsemen in his own family and other exceptional horse trainers.
+All of his work with horses now tends to revolve around these three concepts:

 1. Getting a good balance between TRUST and RESPECT in both horse and owner creates an attitude to learn.
 They are fundamental to your partnership with your horse and future progression and success in your chosen discipline.

 *Horses need to be taught acceptance until it becomes a habit

 *Horses need work if they are to be reliable

 *For the trainer, timing and feel is everything